How the return of poaching threatens India’s tiger success story

 While the most lucrative black markets for tiger parts are in traditional medicine abroad, there are also plenty of superstitions and occult practices around the animals in India that create local demand for parts.

-“If you mix tiger’s whiskers in your enemy’s food, be assured that the person will die within a month and a half.
+“If you mix tigers’ whiskers in your enemy’s food, be assured that the person will die within a month and a half.
 No medicine in the world can stop it,” one villager employed in the national parks tells The Independent.

 Tackling such views and creating a sense of pride in tiger protection among locals is one of the most important and challenging tasks for forest officials.
 There are more than 5,000 people living within Bandhavgarh tiger reserve, with small pockets of villages having schools, pharmacies, local grocery stores and even grounds for holding social functions within the protected area.

-It is the perfect setup for human-animal conflict.
+It is the perfect set-up for human-animal conflict.
 Gudda, a 50-year-old villager who was attacked by a tiger in February this year while grazing his cattle, says the attack occurred at a time when tigers are normally not active – around 1pm in the afternoon.

 Gudda tells The Independent he had no warning before the attack apart from the gentlest rustling of nearby leaves.
 He turned and saw nothing, but then was slammed off his feet by a force that felt like a hurricane.